ACEsuit/ACEds.jl/docs/src/installation.md

    Pkg.Registry.add(RegistrySpec(url="https://github.com/ACEsuit/ACEregistry"))
    ```

-2. Install `ACEfriction`:
+2. Install `ACEds`:

     ```julia
-   Pkg.add("ACEfriction")
+   Pkg.add("ACEds")
    ```

 Done!
-Now you can use the functionality of `ACEfriction` in your project by running `using ACEfriction`.
+Now you can use the functionality of `ACEds` in your project by running `using ACEds`.

 !!! note
-    It is recommended to install `ACEfriction` within a dedicated [julia environment](https://pkgdocs.julialang.org/v1/environments/#Creating-your-own-environments), where approriate version bounds can be set within the `Project.toml` file, and versions of dependencies are tracked in a `Manifest.toml` file.
+    It is recommended to install `ACEds` within a dedicated [julia environment](https://pkgdocs.julialang.org/v1/environments/#Creating-your-own-environments), where approriate version bounds can be set within the `Project.toml` file, and versions of dependencies are tracked in a `Manifest.toml` file.

     To create a new project, simply create a new directory, navigate to that directory and run
     ```julia